matrix-org/matrix-appservice-discord/CONTRIBUTING.md

     * Github automatically pokes TravisCI to run both linting and tests.
 * Someone from the team will review your work and decide what to do with the PR.
     * Usually we will have feedback for the PR and will submit more comments.
-    * We may decide to reject it, if a feature has little chance of fitting in with the project goals.
+    * We may decide to reject it, if a feature does not fit with the project goals.

 ## Testing